Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-In addition to polarization singularities, another class of band singularities—known as EPs—can also be interpreted using a model that incorporates interactions among multiple bands.
-EPs arise when two or more eigenmodes coalesce into a single mode due to non-Hermitian effects.
-This phenomenon is not restricted to $\mathcal{PT}$-symmetric systems with balanced gain and loss, but also occurs in systems exhibiting only radiative loss.
+In addition to polarisation singularities, another class of band singularities, known as EPs, can also be interpreted using a model that incorporates the interactions among multiple bands.
+EPs arise when two or more eigenmodes coalesce into a single mode owing to non-Hermitian effects.
+This phenomenon is not restricted to $\mathcal{PT}$-symmetric systems with balanced gain and loss but also occurs in systems exhibiting only radiative loss.
 The differential radiation losses of the resonant modes play a critical role in the formation of EPs~\cite{wang2024topological}.

 At least two resonant states are required for the generation of EPs.
 Together with FP modes, we should consider three Bloch states, for example, those indexed by $0$, $-1$, and $1$.
-Compared to the case of conventional Friedrich–Wintgen BICs discussed in section~\ref{sec:FW-BIC}, the total number of Bloch states is doubled—namely, $(\mathrm{e}, \mathrm{h}) \times (0, -1, 1)$ and $(s, p) \times (0, -1, 1)$ for the regions inside and outside the slab, respectively.
-The boundary conditions connecting the $\mathbf{E}$ and $\mathbf{H}$ fields inside and outside the slab, as given in equations~(\ref{ep:EH-slab-ins}) and~(\ref{ep:EH-slab-out}), yield a system of linear equations involving six variables: $\{ c_{s0}, c_{p0}, c_{s,-1}, c_{p,-1}, c_{s1}, c_{p1} \}$.
-The guided-mode resonance condition is then given by:
+In comparison with the case of conventional Friedrich--Wintgen BICs discussed in section~\ref{sec:FW-BIC}, the total number of Bloch states is doubled, that is, $(\mathrm{e}, \mathrm{h}) \times (0, -1, 1)$ and $(s, p) \times (0, -1, 1)$, for the regions inside and outside the slab, respectively.
+The boundary conditions connecting the $\mathbf{E}$ and $\mathbf{H}$ fields inside and outside the slab, as given in equations~(\ref{ep:EH-slab-ins}) and (\ref{ep:EH-slab-out}), yield a system of linear equations involving six variables: $\{ c_{s0}, c_{p0}, c_{s,-1}, c_{p,-1}, c_{s1}, c_{p1} \}$.
+Then, the guided-mode resonance condition is given by:

 We take two guided-mode resonances orthogonal along the $k_x$-axis—$\mathrm{TE}_1^{-1}$ and $\mathrm{TM}_0^1$—as an illustrative example.
-The real parts of their complex frequencies exhibit degeneracy at the crossing point $(q_c, 0; \omega_c)$ due to their orthogonal polarizations, independent of the perturbation $\delta$.
+The real parts of their complex frequencies exhibit degeneracy at the crossing point $(q_c, 0; \omega_c)$ owing to their orthogonal polarisations, independent of the perturbation $\delta$.
 As $k_y$ increases, the perturbation becomes involved, and these resonances interact, potentially giving rise to EPs near the crossing point.
-At the crossing point, the conditions $f_{s_{-1}, s_{-1}} = 0$ and $f_{p_{1}, p_{1}} = 0$ are satisfied.
-In the vicinity of this point, we perform a Taylor expansion:
+At the crossing point, the conditions $f_{s_{-1}, s_{-1}} = 0$, and $f_{p_{1}, p_{1}} = 0$ are satisfied.
+We perform a Taylor expansion around this point, as follows: